ademuk/testbook/README.md

 ## Running

-Run the following from you CRA project
+Run the following from your CRA project
 ```
 npx testbook
 ```